 Breakfast on the Norwegian Getaway

-Breakfast is served to the table at Savor or Taste, but I’ve never actually made it there thanks to the wealth of choice at The Garden Cafe, the all day buffet restaurant.
+Breakfast is served to the table at Savor or Taste on this Caribbean cruise, but I’ve never actually made it there thanks to the wealth of choice at The Garden Cafe, the all day buffet restaurant.
 I get up, hungry, one of the few things that could tempt me out of my comfy double bed.
 Just a few days in and I’ve gotten used to all this all-day eating on board.
 Any plans of having a healthy cruise went out the window on day two.

 At least I got that hour-long cycle ride in at the on board gym.
 Looking out over the ocean and listening to my music, I actually enjoyed using it and vowed to go back.